Clémence Poésy: Acting career

-Clémence Poésy starred as the lead actress in the music video for M. Ward's 2020 single "Unreal City," which was directed by Beatrice Pegard and filmed in Paris.
+Poésy also starred as the lead actress in the music video for M. Ward's 2020 single "Unreal City," which was filmed in Paris and directed by Beatrice Pegard.
 The video features Poésy walking and dancing through the streets of the city, bringing the song's themes to life.
+The same year, she played Emma, a dedicated French Resistance fighter, in the biographical drama film Resistance, alongside Jesse Eisenberg.
+Poésy shared that she has a direct link to the era in which the film takes place, because her grandmother fought with the French Resistance during World War II.